 “If Father knows she’s here—“

-“Are you planning to let me go or am I to continue standing here with your hand around my throat while you converse in my presence?”
+“Are you planning to let me go, or am I to continue standing here with your hand around my throat while you converse in my presence?”
 I ask.

 Well, he can keep on waiting.
 In fact, I’ll give him a shove.

 When his jaw ticks, our gazes melt into each other and that same feeling, like I’m being touched from under my skin, resurfaces.
 Though I’d never say it out loud, I can’t help but notice it only happens in his presence.
 I don’t want to think about what it might mean.
-I don’t know what it means, but I’m sure all it can mean is trouble.
+I don’t know what it means, but I’m sure all it can signal is trouble.
 He hesitates for another second before he finally lets go of my throat.

-It smashes apart with a resounding shatter and I turn to him with a triumphant smile, flipping a lock of my hair over my shoulder.
+It smashes apart with a resounding shatter, and I turn to him with a triumphant smile, flipping a lock of my hair over my shoulder.